Eric Altamirano: Professional

 Altamirano was signed as a rookie free agent by Alaska in 1989.
 He wasn't really able to prove his worth in the pros, playing back-up to the starting point guard of his team.
 He also played for Pepsi and Shell.

 He is now the program director for the National Basketball Training Center, a grassroots program for Philippine Basketball.
 In 2004, he also created the Coach E Basketball School.

 Coaching career

 Collegiate coach

 Altamirano ventured into coaching after retiring from playing.
-His first try was in 1996 when he led the University of the Philippines to a Final Four finish.
+His first try was in 1996 when he led the University of the Philippines (UP) Fighting Maroons to a Final Four finish.
 He was the head coach of the National University Bulldogs from 2011 to 2016.
 He steered the Bulldogs when the team won their first UAAP men's basketball championship after 60 years in Season 77 men's basketball finals in 2014.

 After an unsatisfactory performance in Season 79, Altamirano and the rest of his coaching staff led by Vic Ycasiano, Joey Guanio, Paolo Layug, and Anton Altamirano filed their resignation.
 On December 7, the management of the NU Bulldogs accepted the resignation letter of Altamirano.

+Altamirano returned to UP in March 2026 as head coach of the women's team.